The Woman in the Snow

 "He heard a woman's sobs, a baby wailing-or was it just the wind?"(262) I think he's going to get haunted by the woman because of him, he dislike black people, he has been heartless to the woman.

 "Come on, honey, get out of the cold."(264) I think Ray is going to help her get to the hospital and tried comfort her.

 "He took a handful of change out of his pocket, fished around for a dime, and dropped it into the pay box."(265) I think he is going to help her so she can rest in peace even though she has no money.

-"He thought he saw Eula Mae Daniels smile as she vanished into the swirling snow, never to be seen again."(264) I think she smile because she's happy that Ray Hammond helped her and willing to pay for her even if she doesn't have money to.
+"He thought he saw Eula Mae Daniels smile as she vanished into the swirling snow, never to be seen again."(266) I think Eula is finally Rest in peace since she got to the hospital safely.